How much does plastic surgery cost and how are the prices decided?

 So, for an average highly trained plastic surgeon, with a nice office, great staff and the top safety measures, the base cost can easily reach $6,000 before they have even paid themselves!
 If you were a plastic surgeon, what would you feel was a reasonable amount to earn for a surgery case?
-Consider that responsible for someone’s life, putting them under anesthesia, literally cutting them open and safely putting them back together again, all the while making them look beautiful.
-You also went through 15+ years of schooling after high school all at great expense.
-Being a surgeon also has significant risk- emotional stress, legal risk, and even health risks (blood exposure, smoke exposure).
+Consider that you are responsible for someone’s life, putting them under anesthesia, literally cutting them open and safely putting them back together again, all the while making them look beautiful.
+You also went through 15+ years of schooling, all at great expense and personal sacrifice.
+Being a surgeon also has significant risks- emotional stress, legal risk, and even health risks (blood exposure, smoke exposure).
 I bet you would feel that tens of thousands of dollars was the right answer- maybe even more!
 But those types of fees are not possible for the vast majority of patients.
-So each surgeon has to choose a fee based on what their market can tolerate.
+So each surgeon has to choose a fee based on what their community of patients can tolerate.
 For some, it may be as low as $3000 (about what a painter may charge to properly paint rooms in your house).
 I know of one surgeon in Manhattan who charges $20,000 and has a waiting list.
 In my practice, with 20+ years of experience, the total cost, including all the above fees, is just under $11,000 for breast implant surgery, and a bit more for rhinoplasty, breast reduction, abdominoplasty and facelifts.
 Is that worth it?
 That depends on each patient, their goals, desires and expectations.
 Realself.com survey of 5,400 people rates breast augmentation with an ASTONISHING 98% “WORTH IT” RATING.